TENQUBE/react-stack/README.md

   route?: string // default '*' - Sets the target URI path name.
-  component: ReactElement // Enter the component to be output to the route. animation?: AnimationType // default AnimationType.None - Animation delay of stack transitions useInitialAnimation?: boolean // default false - Set whether to use animation when rendering the initial screen className?: string // Set the class name of the stack.
+  component: ReactElement // Enter the component to be output to the route. animation?: AnimationType // default AnimationType.None - Animation delay of stack transitions useInitialAnimation?: boolean // default true - Set whether to use animation when rendering the initial screen className?: string // Set the class name of the stack.
 }
 ```